 - Designed to match developmental needs of participants

-- Faculty supervision through one-to-one discussion
+- Faculty supervision through one-to-one or small group discussion

 - Occasional guest speakers will discuss career options in science, humanities and health professions